turbotas/WoolOntology/README.md

 ﻿# Wool Ontology Project

-This repository contains an **RDF ontology** capturing characters, locations, events, and items from Hugh Howey’s *Wool* series. **Be warned**: The files here include **significant spoilers** for the *Wool* **books**, which also deviates significantly from the events of the Apple TV "Silo" Series.
+This repository contains an **RDF ontology** that captures the characters, locations, events, and items of Hugh Howey’s *Wool* series.
+Please note: The files include significant spoilers for the *Wool* books and differ from the Apple TV adaptation, *Silo*.

 ## Purpose of This Project

-- **World-Building**: Provide a structured knowledge model (ontology) of *Wool* so fans can browse relationships among characters and locations, or build applications on top of this data.
+- **World-Building**: Provides a structured knowledge model (ontology) of *Wool*, allowing fans to explore relationships among characters and locations, and easily build applications with this rich data.
 - **Semantic Web Exploration**: Demonstrate how RDF can be used to capture a fictional universe for educational or fandom purposes.
 - **Collaboration**: Allow contributors to expand or refine the ontology as they parse more chapters or discover new details.